anastazie/programming-fundamentals/dash_tutorial.md

 ### Exercise

-Upravte předchozí příklad; přidejte rozhodování na základě výběrového pole.
+Edit following code so that different plots are shown based on dropdown value

-- Pokud uživatel vybere "Cena listků podle třídy" (`fare_class`), zobrazí se histogram nebo boxplot cen lístků dle tříd - tak, jak už je v příkladu.
+- If user selects 'Ticket price based on pasengers class' (`fare_class`), histogram or boxplot of ticket price is shown
-- Pokud uživatel vybere "Věk cestujících podle třídy" (`age_class`), zobrazí se histogram nebo boxplot věku cestujících dle tříd.
+- If user selects 'Age based on pasengers class' (`age_class`), histogram or boxplot of age is shown

 ## Deployment